ankitvi/GLV-islands/README.md

 ## GLV-islands
 Jupyter Notebook accompanying the article "Island Species Area Relationships and the assembly of complex ecological communities" by Ankit Vikrant and Martin Nilsson Jacobi.

+## Dependencies
+Requires python libraries scipy, numpy, matplotlib, networkx.

 ## Use:
-The notebook (.ipynb file) demonstrates the simulations described in the article for a particular choice of parameters.
+The notebook (.ipynb file) implements the simulations described in the article for a particular choice of parameters.
 Other cases can be simulated using parameter choices that accompany the figures within the article.

-In case you discover something interesting (or strange) when exploring other parts of the parameter space (or other functional forms for the immigration term maybe), I would be happy to hear about it!